KLM Cityhopper: History

-The Embraer E175+ (Enhanced or Mark II) is the second variant of the Embraer E175, differing from the original build.
-It is not to be confused with the E2.
-It has an improved angled winglet as well as other aerodynamic improvements and weight savings.
-KLM Cityhopper has also ordered a high density 88Y configuration with slim, lightweight seats.

-On 13 January 2016, KLM Cityhopper confirmed 2 out of 17 options for additional aircraft from Embraer – bringing the order total for the E175 to 17.
-The first E175 was delivered on 20 March 2016.
-In March 2016, KLM Cityhopper became the largest European operator of the Embraer E170/190 jet family, with 30 Embraer E190s in service as of December 2015 and an order for 17 Embraer E175+ jets.
+On 13 January 2016, KLM Cityhopper confirmed 2 out of 17 options for additional aircraft from Embraer – bringing the order total for the Embraer 175 to 17.
+The first Embraer 175 was delivered on 20 March 2016.
+In March 2016, KLM Cityhopper became the largest European operator of the Embraer E-Jet family, with 30 Embraer 190s in service as of December 2015 and an order for 17 Embraer 175 jets.
 KLM Cityhopper now operates one of the youngest regional jet fleets in the world after the Fokker 70 was retired from operation.

-On 23 February 2021, KLM Cityhopper received its first E195-E2.
+On 23 February 2021, KLM Cityhopper received its first Embraer 195-E2.

 Corporate affairs

 Ownership

 KLM Cityhopper is 100% owned by KLM, itself a part of the Air France–KLM Group.

 Head office

 KLM Cityhopper's head office is in the Convair Building on the grounds of Amsterdam Airport Schiphol in Schiphol-Oost, Haarlemmermeer.
-In 1999 Schiphol Real Estate (SRE) contracted out a parcel of land to begin construction of the Convair Building.
+In 1999, Schiphol Real Estate (SRE) contracted out a parcel of land to begin construction of the Convair Building.
 The building also houses the offices of KLM Recruitment Services.
 Originally the KLM Cityhopper head office was in the airport's Building 70.